3 Ways to Forecast Growth Rate in Excel

 Conclusion

-The three methods I have discussed regarding forecasting growth rate can give you result for any kind of dataset.
+The three methods I have discussed regarding forecasting growth rate can give you results for any kind of dataset.
 But each one has a slight difference from the other and has specific features.
 I hope the article may help you to solve your problem about forecasting the growth rate in Excel.
 Thank you.

 Related Articles